-Fellowship to Equip Education Leaders with Skills and Knowledge in Policy, Advocacy, and Organizing
+Fellowship to Equip Community Leaders with Skills and Knowledge in Policy, Advocacy, and Organizing

 Teach For America (TFA) Twin Cities today announced its first cohort of educators, consultants and non-profit professionals for its Policy Fellowship, which provides participants with the knowledge and skill-building opportunities relevant to state-level education policy to take action on pressing issues in partnership with local communities.

 The fellowship will bring together a diverse network of leaders to deepen their awareness of the policy landscape, exchange ideas, build curiosity and take collective action to advance student-centric and community-based initiatives that bring about positive change.
 It seeks to instill knowledge and skills about the local policy process, advocacy, and organizing among its ten participants, many of whom work in schools or at nonprofit organizations.
 Fifty percent of the fellows identify as BIPOC, forty percent identify as coming from a low-income background and fifty percent are first-generation college graduates.
 At the culmination of the fellowship in June 2022, fellows will also have the opportunity to pitch policy project ideas to receive a micro-grant.

 Krista Kaput, research director at EdAllies, will lead facilitation for the inaugural year of the fellowship.